MicrosoftDocs/azure-devops-docs/docs/work/import-process/import-process.md

 >
 >To learn more about process models, see [Customize work tracking](../customize/customize-work.md).

-In Team Services, you manage customization of work tracking objects through a process.
+In VSTS, you manage customization of work tracking objects through a process.
 Processes are imported and exported through a web based administration experience.

 When you import a new process, you're able to create new team projects using it.